How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo apt install certbot python3-certbot-apache

-If you are unsure which web server you use, run:
+If you are unsure which web server is running, check with:

 sudo systemctl status nginx